CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 It’s an interesting day and one that in the past has produced some very big-priced winners, an ideal scenario for placing a Heinz or Lucky 63 on six races or going for the jackpot and placing a Super Heinz on seven races.

-- 16:10 St. James’s Place Festival Challenge Cup Open Hunters’ Chase
+- 16:10 The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase

 - 17:30 Martin Pipe Conditional Jockeys’ Handicap Hurdle